Chris Heaphy's Melting Juxtapositions

 Chris Heaphy, Walk This Way (2007).
 Acrylic on canvas.
 190 x 146 cm.
 Courtesy the artist.

-In Sunrise Again (2022), shown at Jonathan Smart, and in Blanket of Sky (2023), with Gow Langsford, the petite forms of a bird perched atop a small vessel anchor the bottom of the paintings.
-In the earlier painting, swathes of yellow and black melt and dribble down the picture plane with elegant smudges of green and red also appearing, while in the more recent work, vertical pulls of hot-pink with hints of smouldering colour beneath dominates.
+In Sunrise Again (2022), presented at Jonathan Smart Gallery, and Blanket of Sky (2023), shown with Gow Langsford, a small bird perched atop a vessel anchors the lower section of each composition.
+In the former, swathes of yellow and black bleed and drip across the surface, punctuated by smudges of green and red; in the latter, vertical pulls of hot pink, with hints of smouldering colour beneath, predominate.
+Heaphy has described the spaces between and around these silhouettes as being as significant as the forms themselves—silence, after all, can be charged with meaning.

 Chris Heaphy, Blanket of Sky (2023).
 Acrylic on Belgian linen.
 105 x 90 cm.